thhdragon/ff5m/README.md

 - [Recovery guide](docs/RECOVERY.md)

 If you encounter any issues, feel free to join Telegram group for support: [Join here](https://t.me/+ihE2Ry8kBNkwYzhi).
+You can also join FlashForge community in [Discord](https://discord.gg/K7MH4hAfeX) (Navigate to: Forums → mods-and-projects → Forge-X)

 ## Credits